Background and Concepts

 World's Simplest Rust Extension

 To illustrate how native extensions work, we are going to create the simplest possible native extension for Ruby.
-This is only to shows the core concepts of how native extensions work under the hood.
+This is only to show the core concepts of how native extensions work under the hood.

 #![allow(unused)]